ejyongc/PyBer_Analysis/README.md

 ![image](https://github.com/ejyongc/PyBer_Analysis/blob/main/Analysis/PyBer_fare_summary.png)

 The second outcome of this analysis is our *"weekly_fares_graph"*.
 This graph allow us to see the Jan 2019 - April 2019 weekly trend of the total fares for each city type.
 Similarly to our firsts outcome (pyber_summary_df), this graph also determines that the *Total Rural Fare* is consitently higher week-over-week compared to the suburban and rural city types.

-###### Summary:There is a statement summarizing three business recommendations to the CEO for addressing any disparities among the city types.
-(4 pt)

 ## Summary